Which city is cheaper, Durango or Denver?

 It's hard to know how much time to spend in Durango.
 Make sure you spend some time hiking while you're in the area.
 Five days may feel like too much time unless you plan to do a lot of relaxing.
 It has many unique tourist attractions and fascinating things to do.

 It's hard to know how much time to spend in Denver.
-Many people enjoy the nightlife and skiing when visiting Denver.
+Many people enjoy the shopping and skiing when visiting Denver.
 One week may feel like too much time unless you plan to do a lot of relaxing.

 Durango is a small town, so it's a great destination if you're short on time.
 This small town offers a variety of activities to choose from.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.